 By taking into account exactly what products you purchase, how much, and when, you can boost cash flow; able to make the most of customers’ buying enthusiasm by promoting your slow-moving products and ensuring you never go out of stock of your best-sellers.

 This year, however, there’s a lot more to consider when it comes to smart stock purchasing and inventory planning for the holidays.
-Read on for our Ultimate Guide to Forecasting Sales Trends for Black Friday, Cyber Monday and Christmas in 2022.
+Read on for our Ultimate Guide to Forecasting Sales Trends for Black Friday, Cyber Monday and Christmas.

 In the run-up to this year’s holiday season, sales trends are more challenging for merchants to predict because of macro-economy shifts and a range of environmental factors.